Check-And-Connect/Trainer-Tracker/README.md

 Both the search trainers and cohort manager pages have an excel export feature that will create an excel file with all of the local trainers currently in the table.
 Pages exist that allow the user to add national trainers, cohorts, local trainers, and state level organizations.
 Account details page contains the current user's information which can be updated.

+## Next Steps:
+Add a page so that new requirements can be made and added to cohorts.
+Create a page that can add state leads to cohorts and state level organizations.

 Hand-crafted by: Nate Carroll, Grace Kasahara, Isaac Negatu, and Ross Qualey